When we will serve a Notice of Abandonment

 If we think a tenancy has been abandoned, we will first check if this has been terminated or if keys are due to be returned.

 If this is not the case we will carry out a house visit immediately.
-If we gain no access, we will leave a postcard to give you the the opportunity to contact the office.
+If we gain no access, we will leave a postcard to give you the opportunity to contact the office.
 If we establish that the house has been abandoned we will serve the Notice of Abandonment.

-You have 28 days to contact the local area housing office in writing stating that you intent to occupy the property.
+You have 28 days to contact the local area housing office in writing stating that you intend to occupy the property.
 A house inspection will be carried out to confirm the property is being occupied, before cancelling the abandonment process.

-Abandonment by Joint tenants
+Abandonment by joint tenants

 Section 20 of the above Act lays out the guidelines for instances where one member of a joint tenancy has abandoned the property.
 The procedures are basically the same as those detailed above.